Choosing between Freshsales and Salesforce for your sales CRM comes down to six questions:

 Salesforce is the CRM for organizations that need the full enterprise toolkit.
 Salesforce covers more ground than any competitor: Sales Cloud, Service Cloud, Marketing Cloud, 17 industry-specific solutions, and Agentforce autonomous AI agents.
 That breadth comes with complexity.
 Over 70% of implementations are partner-led, pricing starts at $175/user/month for Enterprise, and getting full value requires dedicated administration.

 Both are capable CRMs.
 But neither solves this on its own: where do the contacts, company intelligence, and buying signals that fill your pipeline come from?
 Your CRM records what happens with deals.
-It doesn't tell you which companies to target, who the decision-makers are, or when they're researching solutions.
+It does not tell you which companies to target, who the decision-makers are, or when they are researching solutions.
 That intelligence gap is what ZoomInfo fills.

 ZoomInfo is a go-to-market platform that gives your sales reps verified direct dials that connect, emails that land, and the intelligence to know which accounts to call first and why.
 Your marketers can describe audiences in plain language and launch plays against accounts matching your proven win patterns.
 Your leaders can see deal risk before it shows up in CRM stage fields.
 This comes from the GTM Context Graph, built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, unified with your CRM records, conversation transcripts, and behavioral signals.
 Your team accesses it through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end, including both Freshsales and Salesforce.